jefedcreator/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 13-unique is a script that takes a list of words as input and prints only words that appear exactly once.

 File 14-findthatword displays lines containing the pattern “root” from the file /etc/passwd.

+File 15-countthatword displays the number of lines that contain the pattern “bin” in the file /etc/passwd.